 When the necessary amount of space for an intermediate dataset cannot be allocated in the RAM, Gnuastro’s programs will not use the RAM at all.
 They will use the “memory-mapped file” concept in modern operating systems to create a randomly-named file in your non-volatile memory and use that instead of the RAM.
 That file will have the exact size (in bytes) of that intermediate dataset.
 Any time the program needs that intermediate dataset, the operating system will directly go to that file, and bypass your RAM.
 As soon as that file is no longer necessary for the analysis, it will be deleted.
 But as mentioned above, non-volatile memory has much slower I/O speed than the RAM.
 Hence in such situations, the programs will become noticeably slower (sometimes by factors of 10 times slower, depending on your non-volatile memory speed).

 Because of the drop in I/O speed (and thus the speed of your running program), the moment that any to-be-allocated dataset is memory-mapped, Gnuastro’s programs and libraries will notify you with a descriptive statement like below (can happen in any phase of their analysis).
-It shows the location of the memory-mapped file, its size, complemented with a small description of the cause, a pointer to this section of the book for more information on how to deal with it (if necessary), and what to do to suppress it.
+It shows the location of the memory-mapped file, and its size, complemented with a small description of the cause, a pointer to this section of the book for more information on how to deal with it (if necessary), and how to suppress it.

 Finally, when the intermediate dataset is no longer necessary, the program will automatically delete it and notify you with a statement like this: